monarch-initiative/monarch-app/frontend/phenogrid.md

 General parameters available regardless of the mode of operation.

-- `stylesheet` - A URI-encoded URL to a stylesheet that will be applied to the widget, for the purposes of matching its styles to your webpage.
+- `stylesheet` - URL to a stylesheet that will be applied to the widget, for the purposes of matching its styles to your webpage.
+  If passed as a URL param, make sure it is URI encoded.

 ## Events